Hamatti/flamme-rouge-bot-companion-script/readme.md

-# Flamme Rouge Bot Companion
+# Flamme Rouge Bot Companion Script

+**NOTE**: I also built a web app that you can run on browser.
+You can find it at [hamatti/flamme-rouge-bot-companion](https://github.com/Hamatti/flamme-rouge-bot-companion)

 This is a CLI tool to replace physical decks and drawing for bots when playing [Flamme Rouge](https://boardgamegeek.com/boardgame/199478/flamme-rouge) with bots.